-The chart on the left shows that the Stabilization Fund balance declined rapidly between FY07 and FY10 as the recession caused declines in revenue, but increased by more than \$709 million in FY11 as the Massachusetts economy recovered and tax revenues grew faster than expected.
-The Fiscal Survey of the States ranked the Commonwealth fourth in the nation in FY10 (the most recent year for which final stabilization fund balances were available for all states) in terms of the balance in the Stabilization Fund.
-Sixteen states had no stabilization fund balance at the end of FY10.
-Of the states with over \$10 billion in

-General Fund expenditures for FY10, the Commonwealth's Stabilization Fund balance as a percentage of expenditures ranked third in the nation.
-The FY11 estimates released by NASBO in June 2011 indicate that Massachusetts's Stabilization Fund balance of 4.8% of General Fund expenditures ranked third in the nation and second in the nation for states with over \$10 billion in expenditures.
-The chart on page 8 shows that Stabilization Fund balances as a percentage of total expenditures in the Commonwealth is now higher than the 3.2% average balance for all states.
-Because the national calculation is skewed by Alaska and Texas (whose revenue streams have benefited from strong oil revenues in recent years and which together accounted for more than half of all stabilization fund balances in FY10), Massachusetts's relative Stabilization Fund balance compared to other states is stronger than it first appears.
+FY12.
+The Fiscal Survey of the States ranked the Commonwealth third in the nation at the end of FY11 (the most recent year for which final stabilization fund balances were available for all states) in terms of the total balance in the Stabilization Fund.
+Fourteen states had no stabilization fund balance at the end of FY11.
+Of the states with over \$10 billion in General Fund expenditures for FY11, the Commonwealth's Stabilization Fund balance as a percentage of General Fund expenditures ranked third in the nation.
+The FY12 estimates released by NASBO in June 2012, together with the results reported in this SBFR, indicate that Massachusetts's Stabilization Fund balance of \$1.652 billion, or 5.5% of General Fund expenditures, will rank second in the nation in absolute size as well as second in the nation as a percentage of expenditures for states with over \$10 billion in expenditures (behind only Texas by both measures).
+The chart on the left shows that Stabilization Fund balances as a percentage of total expenditures in the Commonwealth is now higher than the 4.9% estimated average balance for all states.
+Because the national calculation is skewed by Alaska and Texas (whose revenue streams have benefited from strong oil revenues in recent years and which together accounted for more than half of all stabilization fund balances in FY12), Massachusetts's relative Stabilization Fund balance compared to other states is even stronger than it first appears.
 A better measure of relative performance is the median percentage of Stabilization Fund balances as a percent of total expenditures, which factors out extreme values.
-By that measure, Massachusetts's Stabilization Fund balance of 4.8% of expenditures was higher than the estimated national median of 1.1% of expenditures.
+By that measure, Massachusetts's Stabilization Fund balance of 5.5% of General Fund expenditures was higher than the estimated national median of 1.9% of expenditures.